alchemyplatform/aa-sdk/site/smart-accounts/modular-account/getting-started.md

 ## With `@alchemy/aa-alchemy`

-When using `@alchemy/aa-alchemy` it is really is to get started simply do the following:
+When using `@alchemy/aa-alchemy` it is really easy to get started simply do the following:

 <<< @/snippets/aa-alchemy/connected-client.ts